 Additional information about the Funds may be found in the Statement of Additional Information.
 The Statement of Additional Information contains more detailed information on the Funds' investments and operations.
-The semiannual and annual shareholder reports contain a discussion of the market conditions and the investment strategies that significantly affected the performance of the Funds during the last fiscal year, as well as a listing of the Funds' portfolio holdings and financial statements.
-These documents may be obtained without charge from the following sources:
+The annual shareholder report contains a discussion of the market conditions and the investment strategies that significantly affected the performance of the Funds during the last fiscal year.
+The annual and semi-annual shareholder reports contain a listing of the Funds' portfolio holdings and the Fund' financial statements.
+These documents, when available, may be obtained without charge from the following sources: